top of page

 STEP 2: Calculate The Gap

-Next, deduct all the guaranteed income that you will receive automatically, such as Social Security, pensions, and annuities.
+Next, deduct all the guaranteed income that you will receive automatically, such as Social Security, pensions, annuities, or a TIPS bond ladder.

 👉 Retirement Spending (Step 1) - Guaranteed Income = The Gap

-The Gap is the amount your investments must cover every single year.
+The Gap is the amount your investment portfolio needs to cover every single year.

 Example: You plan to spend $90,000 per year.
 Your guaranteed income is $40,000 per year.